EvroDeveloper/CustomCampaignTools.SDK/README.md

 **Pallet:** The pallet that it should save the json to.

 **MainMenu:** The initial level that will be loaded when selecting a campaign.
+Includes an optional name override for a context-specific name.
+For example: Boneworks01_Breakroom (level) with a name override of "Breakroom" This is used for specific cases with BrowsingPlus by Swipez.

 **MainLevels:** Which levels are the "Main" campaign levels.
 These levels will have their ammo saved